 Having observed a growing need amongst the changing demographic make-up of her Middle School student body, Principal Lois Greene requested the assistance of the nearby High School Army JROTC program to provide mentoring help to some of her more needy students.
 The Senior Army Instructor at the High School, Colonel (retired) Monty Warner, responded, met with the students, and assessed the needs of the forty eighth grade students identified by Ms. Greene.
 He promptly surmised the need for a mentoring program consisting of 12th grade students who would be the kind of role models and counselors amongst whom the 8th graders would immediately engender kinship and mutual respect.
-The needed 12th graders were readily available within the JROTC cadet corps at the High School.
+The needed 12th graders were readily available within the JROTC cadet corps at my gym.
 Time within the school day was made possible by the two school principals working together.
 The Middle School students were able to use their “related arts” period of instruction to meet with the 12th grade cadets who chipped in during the coinciding JROTC period of instruction at the High School.
 The geographic proximity of the two schools facilitated the needed interaction and made for a most efficient use of student time.

 INSPIRATION & FOCUS